whipowill/quake-mod-scarlet/README.md

 A Quake mod for adding multiplayer bots and new configuration options to the game.

-This mod started as a merger of [Copper](http://lunaran.com/copper/) and [FrikBot](https://www.moddb.com/mods/frikbot-x).
+This mod begins as a merger of [Copper](http://lunaran.com/copper/) and [FrikBot](https://www.moddb.com/mods/frikbot-x).
 I've spent the last several months fixing bugs and adding new features to create a game w/ on-demand high-wire multiplayer, blood-bathing gore, and configurable weapons.

 ### Features